Skip to main content

 Intermediate

-The body’s system is built for powerful, short-term engagements.
+The body’s stress response system is built for powerful, short-term engagements.
 When the threat is prolonged, as with a persistent workplace conflict involving your family, the system’s architecture begins to work against itself.
 The continuous activation of the HPA axis leads to a state of chronic physiological demand.

 This is a deeper issue than simply feeling stressed; it is a state of systemic dysregulation where the very mechanisms designed to protect you begin to cause harm.
 The constant signaling from the hypothalamus and pituitary, and the resulting sustained output of cortisol from the adrenal glands, create a new, dysfunctional baseline for your body’s operations.